 She brings skills from past experiences such as: marketing, event planning, volunteer organizing, and graphic design.
 She is passionate enriching the lives of children through providing hands-on educational activities.
 As a leader and volunteer in her children’s school PTO and 4-H club Bonnie has been able to help provide enriching events and travel experiences for children.
 It was through these roles that Bonnie became familiar with GROW.
 She is excited to be a part of an organization that is making a positive impact on the lives of children.

 Linda returned to the La Crosse area after spending 10 years in the pacific northwest.
 She attended Western Washington University where she received her Bachelor's in Education.
 Linda comes to GROW with a passion for education, especially hands-on learning.
 As Maintenance Director she leads after-school programs and supports the school gardens.

-Ana Skemp’s background in biology/ecology allows the participants to experience learning about their food and where it comes from an in depth level.
+Ana Skemp’s background in biology/ecology allows the farm program participants to experience learning about their food and where it comes from an in depth level.
 For example children will learn how plants turn sun into energy during photosynthesis.
 Ana has experience teaching in a school setting and has led cooking classes for youth.
-She is a farmer and the owner of Deep Roots Community Farm where they grow produce to sell at the Farmer’s Market.
+She is a farmer and the owner of Deep Roots Community Farm.

 Josh is the lead teacher for the School of Technology and Arts II, School District of La Crosse.
-He is an avid home gardener and teaches summer school classes in the State Road Grow La Crosse school garden.
-He teaches our cooking classes at the YMCA and has had amazing results.
+He is an avid home gardener.
+Josh has taught GROW cooking classes at the YMCA, summer school classes at GROW school garden sites and leads farm experiences.
 He also helped build the outdoor pizza oven at the farm.